The Safe and Respected at La Trobe campaign

 Let’s be really clear, what is sexual harm?

 Sexual harm is any behaviour of a sexual nature that is non-consensual, unwanted or unwelcomed.
-It makes someone feel offended, humiliated, frightened, intimidated, threatened or coerced.
+It makes someone feel offended, humiliated, frightened or threatened.
 Sexual harm can occur in person, online or via the use of technology.

-In today’s digital age, technology plays a significant role in our daily lives, but it can also be misused to perpetrate sexual harm.
-Tech-facilitated abuse includes behaviours such as cyberstalking, non-consensual sharing of intimate images and online harassment.
-These are all forms of sexual harm.
-It’s crucial to recognise that these actions are just as harmful as in-person offences and can have severe long-term impacts.
+Technology is an important part of our everyday lives, but it can also be used in harmful ways against others.
+Tech-facilitated abuse includes behaviours such as cyberstalking, non-consensual sharing of intimate images and online harassment and is a form of sexual harm.
+It’s important to understand that these actions can be just as damaging as crimes in person and have serious long-lasting effects.

-As part of the Safe and Respected at La Trobe campaign, we want to highlight the importance of online safety and understanding that sexual harm can occur in both physical and digital spaces.
-We also want you to know where to go for help and support, including the role of the eSafety Comissioner website for support and reporting options.
+As part of the Safe and Respected at La Trobe campaign, we want to highlight the importance of online safety.
+We understand that sexual harm can occur in both face-to-face and online spaces.
+We want you to know where to go for help and support, including the role of the eSafety Comissioner website for online safety support and reporting options.

 Why have a campaign to address sexual harm?